 Other Tax Information.
 The information above is only a summary of some of the tax consequences generally affecting each fund and its shareholders, and no attempt has been made to discuss individual tax consequences.
 It is up to you or your tax preparer to determine whether the sale of shares of a fund resulted in a capital gain or loss or other tax consequence to you.
-In addition to federal income taxes, shareholders may be subject to state and local personal property taxes.
+In addition to federal income taxes, shareholders may be subject to state and local taxes on fund distributions, and shares may be subject to state and local personal property taxes.
 Investors should consult their tax advisers to determine whether a fund is suitable to their particular tax situation.